 How To Play Three Card Poker

-This game usually played for money as, unlike other card games, for example euchre or cribbage, there is no scoring involve.
+This game usually played for money as, unlike other card games, for example, euchre or cribbage, there is no scoring involved.
 The game played using one deck of cards from which the dealer deals three cards to each player.
-Here we will know that how to play three card poker.
+Here we will know how to play three card poker.

 Learn How To Play Three Card Poker

-Prior to the deal each player must place a sum of money, the ‘ante’, into what is commonly refer to as ‘ the pot’.
+Prior to the deal, each player must place a sum of money, the ‘ante’, into what is commonly referred to as ‘ the pot’.
 Each player in turn bets by placing further money into the pot until there only two players left in the game.
-The player with the highest ranking hand wins the contents of the pot.
+The player with the highest-ranking hand wins the contents of the pot.

-Let’s break this down a little further and examine the various stages of the game and for the purpose of this piece we’ll assume the game is not being play in a casino.
+Let’s break this down a little further and examine the various stages of the game and for the purpose of this piece, we’ll assume the game is not being played in a casino.
 Three card poker is a gambling game so it’s best to establish some rules that each player be aware of and comfortable with prior to entering the game.

 It is necessary to establish and agree to the amount that each player pays before being allowed to participate in each hand, that is called the ante.
 The ante is required to be paid in full by each player before each new hand is dealt.
 A minimum and maximum initial bet amount must be agreed upon.
 These are the minimum and maximum amounts that the first player can bet in order to stay in the hand.
 The ‘raise’ limit must established.
 The raise limit a predetermined table maximum bet that no player can exceed.
 Some card schools will allow wild cards, sometimes referred to as ‘floaters’, and these must be made known prior to the commencement of play.